Film Production Resume Tips!

 We’ve seen so many resumes where all they give is what work they did.
 While that is what a resume is, the company/person is still hiring a person.
 Are you a leader?
 Are you a great problem solver?
 Maybe you’re a good mediator.
 Do you deal well under pressure?
 Do you have negotiating skills?
 Communication skills?
 Are you a wiz at social media managing?
 TELL THEM IN YOUR RESUME!

-Always send anyone asking for your resume in a PDF format.
+Always send your resume in a PDF format.

 It’s a much easier file to deal with over all platforms.
 Don’t give anyone a headache with anything else.
 Save the Word format for your own editing.